 The Effects of Radioembolization

-So far, however, evidence is scant that people who get radioembolization and chemotherapy for cancer in the liver live longer or feel any better than people receiving chemotherapy only.
+So far there is a small amount of evidence that people who get radioembolization and chemotherapy for cancer in the liver live longer than people receiving chemotherapy only.
 Larger clinical trials are underway that should help answer questions about radioembolization’s benefits.

 Many people experience symptoms of fatigue, nausea, abdominal pain, fever, and loss of appetite after radioembolization.
 These effects are usually mild or moderate, and most people leave the hospital within a day or two after the procedure.